fboes/sass-rtl/README.md

 SASS-Library for RTL-Layout
 ===========================

-A small library for laszily generating RTL layout.
+A small library for lazily generating RTL layout.
 For flipping your layout, your body has to have a class "rtl".

 Include into your _style.scss like this: